rbspy/rbspy/ARCHITECTURE.md

 `get_ruby_version`.

 **Step 2**: **Find the address of the `ruby_current_thread` global variable**.
-This address is the starting point for getting a stack trace from our Ruby process -- we start there every.
+This address is the starting point for getting a stack trace from our Ruby process -- we start there every time.
 How we do this depends on 2 things -- whether the Ruby process we’re profiling has symbols, and the Ruby version (in 2.5.0+ there are some small differences).